Learning without Forgetting for Vision-Language Models: Preliminaries

 \subsection{Vision-Language Model}

-This paper focuses on contrastive language-image pre-training (CLIP)~\cite{radford2021learning} as the VLM.
+This paper mainly focuses on contrastive language-image pre-training (CLIP)~\cite{radford2021learning} as the VLM, while the proposed method is also compatible with other VLMs in Section~\ref{sec:exp:otherVLM}.
 During pre-training, CLIP jointly learns an image encoder $g_i(\cdot): \R^D\rightarrow\R^d$ and a text encoder $g_t(\cdot): \R^{Dt}\rightarrow\R^d$ in a contrastive manner, where $D/Dt$ are input dimensions of image/text, and $d$ is the embedding dimension.
 CLIP projects a batch of image-text pairs into a shared embedding space.
 It maximizes the cosine similarity of paired inputs and minimizes it for unmatched ones.
 Benefiting from the massive training data, CLIP can synthesize a {\em zero-shot classifier} that generalizes to unseen classes.
-The output of CLIP is formulated as:
+The output of CLIP is formulated as follows:

 where $\cos(\cdot,\cdot)$ denotes cosine similarity, $\tau$ is learnable temperature parameter, $\z=g_i(\x)$ is the image embedding.
 Correspondingly, $\w_i$ is the text embedding of class $y_i$ obtained by feeding templated texts, \eg, ``a photo of a [CLASS]'' into the text encoder.
 We denote the templated text of class $i$ as $\mathbf{t}_i$.
-Eq.~\ref{eq:clip_pred} aims to find the most similar text $\mathbf{t}_i$ that maximizes the cosine similarity to the query image.
+Eq.~\ref{eq:clip_pred} aims to find the most similar text $\mathbf{t}_i$ that maximizes the cosine similarity with the query image.